semacomez/Getting-and-Cleaning-Data-Course-Project/README.md

 Human Activity Recognition Using Smartphones from https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones

 ### Files
-**CodeBook.md** a code book that that modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.
+**CodeBook.md** a code book that modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.

 **R_script.R** includes R code for preparing tiny data by following the 5 steps below: